yoav-sadeh/common-domain/README.md

 		* which ***value objects***(userName, authenticationToken, productId) make the ***entities***?
 - Composing the service external interface(API):
 	* Per ***behavior***: Request/Response members(did someone say ***value objects***/***entities*** ;) ?)

+- Realizing the above in 20(small feature/service) to 60(entire skeleton) minutes

 ##What's a micro service?
 Micro services are popular as a paradigm for designing distributed systems and rightfully so but challenge us with their very definition(what exactly would suite a micro service).
 In this project I would like to demonstrate one possible take on this which is:

 ***context*** = ***service***